dotnet/runtimelab/README.md

 [![Build Status](https://dev.azure.com/dnceng-public/public/_apis/build/status%2Fdotnet%2Fruntimelab%2Fruntimelab?branchName=feature%2Fswift-bindings)](https://dev.azure.com/dnceng-public/public/_build/latest?definitionId=163&branchName=feature%2Fswift-bindings)

-# .NET Swift interop tooling
+# Swift bindings  (Experimental)

-This project provides .NET Swift interop tooling, focusing on the projections between Swift and .NET.
+**WARNING**: This package is currently in an experimental phase.

+This is a set of tools that can consume a compiled Apple Swift library and generates C# bindings that allow it to be surfaced as a .NET library.
 The projection tooling is intended for use with C# and any other .NET language is beyond its scope.

 ## Usage